droonga/droonga.org/reference/message/index.md

 ### `errors` {#response-errors}

 Abstract
-: All errors from databases.
+: All errors from nodes.

 Value
 : Object.

-This information will appear only when the command is distributed to multiple databases (partitions/replications) and they returned errors.
+This information will appear only when the command is distributed to multiple nodes (partitions/replications) and they returned errors.
 Otherwise, the response message will have no `errors` field.
 For more details, see [the "Error response" section](#error).

 ## Error response {#error}